openaq/openaq-fetch-evaluation/README.md

     docker-compose up
 ```

-Output: The script will generates two files `data/adapters_update.csv` and `data/adapters_outdate.csv` which can be used to the the evaluations.
+Outputs: `data/adapters_update.csv` and `data/adapters_outdate.csv` which can be used to the evaluations.